-2 Government Decree No. 387/2012.
-(19 December) on doctoral schools, doctoral degree award procedure and habilitation: Article 13 (2): The operational regulations of the doctoral school shall provide for the scientific papers published or approved for publication or the documentation of creative artwork that should be available at the time of submitting the doctoral dissertation.
+2 Section 13(2) of Government Decree No. 387/2012 (19 December): The rules of operation of the doctoral school shall provide for the scientific papers published or approved for publication or the documentation of creative artwork that should be available at the time of submitting the doctoral dissertation.

-Rules of Operation of the

-Doctoral School of Sociology and Communication Science of the Corvinus University of Budapest
+Rules of Operation of the DS of Sociology and Communication Science of the Corvinus University of Budapest

-- Communication effective at the time of admission/launch of the degree acquisition procedure shall apply. - (3) Any matters not regulated herein shall be governed by the relevant provisions of the UDR. - (4) In case of any conflict with the University Doctoral Regulations the provisions of the UDR shall prevail. - (5) In case of any conflict with the SER and the RSFB, the provisions of the SER and the RSFB shall prevail.
+- (3) Any matters not regulated herein shall be governed by the relevant provisions of the UDR. - (4) In case of any conflict with the University Doctoral Regulations the provisions of the UDR shall prevail. - (5) In case of any conflict with the SER and the RSFB, the provisions of the SER and the RSFB shall prevail.